What are the challenges facing our students?

 2) Attitudes Toward Gender: Academy students were 46% more likely than the control group to say girls are as smart as boys.
 Academy students were also 59% more likely than the control group to say girls can play football as well as boys.

-3) Pride in Liberian Identity: Academy students were 50% more likely than the control group to describe themselves as proud to be Liberian.
+3) Pride in Liberian Identity: Academy students were significantly more likely than the control group to describe themselves as proud to be Liberian.

 We are using a mixed-methods approach to assess impact on the football pitch.
 Quantitatively, passing and controlling technique is assessed using an innovative counting system.
 We assess passing efficiency by putting two cones four feet apart and asking the player to stand three yards away.
 The challenge is to one-touch pass the ball on the ground and through the two cones.
 Each player makes 10 passes with each foot, and the success rate is recorded.
 We run this 'test' throughout the school year to examine progress.
 Beyond these quantitative methods, we are using participant observation and other forms of ethnographic research to qualitatively assess impact.